Teri Mitti: Kesari (2019)

-In response, Major Gaurav Arya stated that the lyrics reflected the thoughts and feelings of soldiers.
 Following the awards, a surge of Indians were reported to have been searching for "Teri Mitti" on Google.

-On 22 March 2021, at 67th National film awards, Praak won best male playback singer award for this song.
+On 22 March 2021, at the 67th National Film Awards, Praak won best male playback singer award for this song.

 Female version (2019)

 After the film's lead actress Parineeti Chopra was discovered to be constantly humming the theme tune to the film during its promotions, a proposal from music supervisor Azeem Dayani led to the making of "Teri Mitti" in her voice.
 Accompanied by a video consisting of clips from the film, it took a total of four hours, according to Chopra.
 This female version was released on 17 April 2019, and was the second of her recordings, the first being Maana Ke Hum Yaar Nahin from the film Meri Pyaari Bindu.

 Reprise (2020)

 On 23 April 2020, Kumar announced that the original song had inspired a reprise version, in light of recent incidents towards healthcare workers during the COVID-19 pandemic in India and lockdown in India.
 The new version, Mukherjee later confirmed, was Kumar's planned tribute to doctors and healthcare workers.
 On the same day, filmmaker Karan Johar, who produced the film, released a teaser to the song, attaching a message that read: "they are fighting to keep us safe and for that, we are forever grateful.
 A tribute from our hearts to theirs."

 The tribute-version was produced with the collaboration of Johar's Dharma Productions and Zee Studios.
 Muntashir, Mukherjee and Praak returned to write the lyrics, compose the music and perform the song, respectively, and Kumar contributed with a performance in the video.
 On 24 April, the video was shared by Kumar on Twitter, with the caption "सुना था डॉक्टर्स भगवान का रूप होते है लेकिन कोरोना वायरस की इस लड़ाई में देख भी लिया| #TeriMitti Tribute – an ode to our heroes in white, out now."
 Different from the original version in Kesari, the lyrics continue on with "Sarhad pe jo wardi khaki thi, ab uska rang safed hua.", translating to "the uniform at borders that was khaki, is white now".
 The video features images and videos of events captured during the pandemic.
 After showing footage of attacks on medical staff, the last clip depicts Kumar with the final saying.